alpha-isnow-ai/split-dataset-to-storage/README.md

 - Automatically downloads datasets from Hugging Face
 - Splits data by month and converts to Parquet format
 - Stores the processed data in Cloudflare R2
-- Forces updates for the most recent four months of data
+- Forces updates for the most recent six months of data
 - Uses rclone for efficient incremental syncing to R2

 ## Setup